 “How about a song for Nixon?
-‘He’s out with the in-crowd,’ Michael sang.
+‘He’s out with the in-crowd,’ Michael sings.

 Mike Sr came into the music room.
 “You’re singing about Nixon?”

-“Yeah, we’ll run Jace for President under the Dead Party.”
-Robby joked.
-Mary was about to slap him, when I laughed.
-So did everyone else.
+“Yeah, we’ll run Jace for President in the Dead Party.”
+Robby jokes.
+Mary is about to slap him, when I laugh.
+So does everyone else.

 “Yay.
 The Dead Party.
 All the Dead Heads will vote for us.”

-“We’ll get no votes ‘cause they’ll all get lost going to the polls.”
+“We’ll get no votes ‘cause they all get lost going to the polls.”

-Mike Sr stood there realizing I wasn’t the only wise ass in the band.
+Mike Sr stands there realizing I wasn’t the only wise ass in the band.

 “You want to hear the funeral plans?”

-No one was too excited about going to church.
+No one is excited about going to church.